 Bo Thorning: Technology Guru

-He is educated as a electrotechnician and has worked as an active part of art and technology community as a visual artist and an electronic musician.
-He has worked with click festival and obscura as an artistic programmer.
-He has done visuals for one of the primary stages as Roskilde Festival.
+He is educated as a electrotechnician and has worked as an active part of art and technology community as a creative technologist making visual art and an electronic music.

 Michael Haldrup Pedersen: PhD, Research and education coordinator